peterdieleman/papermod/content/posts/language/dutch_german_identical_words.md

 - Schokolade, die
 - Tomate, die

-# Homophones (subset of off-by-more-than-two)
+## Homophones

-German and Dutch words with identical meaning, pronounced similarly, but with different spelling:
+These are German and Dutch words with identical meaning, pronounced similarly, but with different spelling.
+A subset from  off-by-more-than-two.

 - bauen
 - kreativ

-# False friends
+## False friends

-Words that exist in Dutch with an almost similar spelling, but that have a different meaning
+Words that exist in Dutch with an almost similar spelling, but that have a different meaning.

 - Bericht, der
 - Gelegenheit, die